Recipe Nutrition Calculator

 Where:

-• Ingredient Quantity: The exact weight in grams you input.
+- Ingredient Quantity: The estimated weight in grams you input.

-• Next, it scales these values up or down to match the exact gram weight you added to the recipe.
+- Next, it scales these values up or down to match the estimated gram weight you added to the recipe.

 What Your Nutritional Content Means

-Your results show the exact amount of fuel and building blocks you consume in one serving.
-Understanding these numbers helps you plan meals that fit your specific health goals.
+Your Calculation show the estimated amount of fuel and building blocks you consume in one serving.
+Understanding these numbers provides information to help plan meals that fit your specific health goals.

 Weight Management